The Best Smoked Pork Shoulder

 Katie’s Tip: A probe thermometer is essential for smoking pork shoulder!
 It ensures that your meat reaches the perfect temperature without overcooking.
 We love using the Meater thermometer for wireless monitoring.

-No one likes biting into a chunk of fat!
+- Remove large fat deposits when shredding the pork — No one likes biting into a chunk of fat!
 Trim excess fat while shredding.
-We like using these Pulled Pork Shredder Claws for the pulling process—it makes shredding the pork quick and effortless.
+We like using these pulled pork shredder claws for the pulling process; it makes shredding the pork quick and effortless.

 Should you brine pork shoulder before smoking?